Comfort

 Our Recommendations

 - Hard sided suitcase are not not permitted on this ride as your luggage is carried by packhorses.
-The riding team will provide a waterproof soft bag (80 l) for the riders to put their luggage in during the trail.
+The riding team will provide a waterproof soft bag for the riders to put their luggage in during the trail.
 Your belongings during the ride must fit in this bag.

 - We recommend travelling in your riding boots and carrying your hat and some riding clothes in your hand luggage - then if your luggage goes astray you are still able to ride!